hydracoc/hydracoc/README.md

 </div>

 ## Projects
-- Detection Lab
+- <a href="https://github.com/hydracoc/SOAR-Project-with-Wazuh-Shuffle-and-TheHive">SOC Automation Project</a>
-- SOC Automation Project
+- <a href="https://github.com/hydracoc/SOC-Analyst-Project-with-Azure-Sentinel">SIEM Implementation and Log Analysis with Sentinel</a>

 <!---
 hydracoc/hydracoc is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.